4.8

 Image: ChateauVersailles.fr

-As soon as you enter the Hall of Mirrors at the Palace of Versailles, you will find your jaw on the floor in awe.
+As soon as you enter the Hall of Mirrors at the Palace of Versailles, you will find yourself completely awestruck.

-The Hall was intended to be of political, financial and artistic superiority over the rest of the world.
+The Hall was designed to showcase France’s political, financial, and artistic dominance over the world.

-This was accomplished with the help of numerous paintings, sculptures, luxurious furniture and the 357 mirrors which were the most expensive at the time.
+This goal was achieved through an array of paintings, sculptures, opulent furniture, and the 357 mirrors, which were among the most expensive items of their time.

-Courtiers and visitors also utilized the Hall for waiting and meeting regularly.
+Courtiers and visitors regularly used the Hall for meetings and waiting.

-Considered the most beautiful room in the world – and rightly so – the Hall of Mirrors was a politically important chamber where treaties were signed.
+Considered the most beautiful room in the world – and rightly so – the Palace of Versailles Hall of Mirrors was a politically important chamber where treaties were signed.

-Get full-day access tickets to the Palace and gardens of Versailles.
+Book the full-day access tickets to the Palace and Gardens of Versailles for a whole day of self-guided exploration.

-Make your experience exquisite with the skip-the-line guided tour to the Palace of Versailles to learn the deep history of the Hall of Mirrors.
+Make your experience hassle-free with the skip-the-line guided tour to the Palace of Versailles to learn the deep history of the Hall of Mirrors Palace of Versailles.

 The War Room